 Dermal fillers that come in different forms include:-

 Botox on the other hand is an injectable topical medication that relaxes facial muscles.
 Some wrinkles and creases on the face such as those between the spaces in 2 eyebrows are developed by facial movements.
-As we do any facial activity, lines form and get intense and deeper over time.
+Sometimes, lines form on our face while indulging in a facial activity and they get intense and deeper with time.
 Botox injections can be infused into the muscles that cause the wrinkles.
-The Botox injection relieves the muscles which improves the appearance of wrinkles.

 Botox is made from the bacteria which functions as a muscle relaxer.
 It has been ongoing in the market for over past 20 years, and has also been implemented to treat neurological problems that cause muscle weakness.
 A kind of Botox is also used for treating migraines and some other medical ailments.